qdcampagna/BTODSTARLNUNP_EVTGEN_Model/README.md

 When using this Monte Carlo tool, please cite B. Bhattacharya, T. Browder, Q. Campagna, A. Datta, S. Dubey, L. Mukherjee, and A. Sibidanov, "A new tool to search for physics beyond the Standard Model in ${\bar B} \to D^* \ell^- {\bar\nu}$," arXiv:2203.07189[hep-ph]..

 To make sure that the BTODSTARLNUNP decay model is working properly, use the script written in test_dstarlnu.
 Using the Makefile, make the run_dstarlnu script.
+Make sure that the TOP path listed in the Makefile is the same as where you have installed EvtGen.
+It should match the path listed as output when you run the "make install" command.

 This generates a number of B->Dstlnu events without backgrounds.
 To generate a distribution, edit dstarlnu_np.dec to include whatever new physics coefficients you would like, and run the following command:

 ./run_dstarlnu -n #events -b Bdecay -u dstarlnu_np.dec -o filename.root